Some chickens can and do fly!

 These new breeds lived in relative harmony with humans so their need to fly diminished.
 As they were bred further their ability to fly also diminished.

 As humans continued to selectively cross breed chickens for increased egg production or meat, the wing to weight ratio slowly changed too.
 This led to a huge decrease in ability to fly which is seen in many of our larger breeds today.

 Most of the larger breeds we know and love today are too heavy to fly – instead we see short hop flights.

 However some of the less popular ancient and heritage breeds can still fly.

-For instance the La Flèche can also fly as well as their wild jungle fowl ancestors.
+For instance the La Flèche can fly as well as their wild jungle fowl ancestors.

 Which Breeds Fly The Best?

 The best flyers are active breeds that have not been heavily selectively bred.
-As a result they still retain the flying ability from their ancestors.
+As a result they still retain the flying ability of their ancestors.

 Some of the most active breeds come from Mediterranean countries.
 These birds have a slimmer body so their wings can hold up their weight more efficiently.

 Ancona, Andalusian, Campine, Catalana, Leghorn, white faced black Spanish and Sicilian Buttercups are all fairly decent flyers.